 Help, my designer didn’t let me choose boring subway tile!

 Here is my response:

 Okay so here’s the thing.
-First, your contractor is likely not interested in the job if he is calling it a ‘nightmare’.
-I spoke to my good friend Jan Romanuk who is a kitchen and bath designer and she said she manages the removal of tile often and it shouldn’t cost you more than $1,000 even if you do have some drywall repair.
+First, your contractor is likely not interested in the job if he is calling it a ‘nightmare.’
+I spoke to my good friend Jan Romanuk who is a kitchen and bath designer and she said she manages the removal of tile often and it shouldn’t cost you more than $1,000 even if you end up having to do some drywall repair.

 When my sister Elizabeth took out her ‘then trendy tuscan dark travertine tile’ and replaced it with the ‘cheapest tile there is’ according to her contractor, it cost $750 for the tiles and labour.

 So, my recommendation is that you find someone else to do it.

 And it should be white subway tile, definitely not shiplap.

 Here are my do’s and don’ts for using patterned tile:

 DO Keep your patterned tile paired with a solid surface.